Lecturer in Criminology

 Psychological Perspectives on Crime (CRM3005).

-Identity, aggression, imprisonment, shame, masculinity, reintegration, desistance, youth justice, fear of crime, criminological psychology, management of crime and how society reacts to criminal behaviour.
+Identity, aggression, imprisonment, shame, masculinity, prison practices, reintegration, desistance, youth justice, fear of crime, criminological psychology, management of crime and how society reacts to criminal behaviour.

-Maruna, S. & Butler, M. (forthcoming) Violence Self-Narrartives and the Hostile Attributional Bias.
-In D. Youngs (eds) The Behavioural Analysis of Crime: New Directions in Offender Profiling.
-Aldershot: Ashgate
+Maruna, S. & Butler, M. (2013) Violence Self-Narrartives and the Hostile Attributional Bias.
+In D. Youngs (eds) The Behavioural Analysis of Crime: Studies in David Canter's Investigative Psychology.
+Aldershot: Ashgate.

 Butler, M. (2010) Behaving Aggressively: The Role of Shame in Prisoner Confrontations.
 In R. Jackson (eds) Psychology of Neuroticism and Shame.
 New York: Nova Publications (p109-128).